 Best VPN for Firefox in 2026

-Private Internet Access is a high speed VPN with a large server network and advanced security settings.
-With an ad & tracker blocker included and 24/7 live chat support, it offers great value.
+Private Internet Access High-speed VPN with a large server network and advanced security settings.
+Ad blocker included and 24/7 live chat support.

 Rankings are based on our independent testing methodology.
-We evaluate speed, privacy, streaming capabilities, and value for money.
+We evaluate speed, privacy, security features, and value for money.
 We may earn affiliate commissions from links on this page, which helps fund our testing — this does not influence our rankings.

 Our Top Choice